catupeloco/debian-clonezilla-multistrap/README.md

 # Introduction

-This project is based on my previous work "debian-multistrap" that was meant to build an X2go server.
+This project builds upon my previous work, ***"debian-multistrap"***, which was designed X2go server.
-In this instance the gold is to build a laptop/desktop image with the next items
+In this instance, the goal is to build a laptop/desktop image with the following components :
 - Debian 12 Bookworm
-- Backport kernel for newer HW compatibility
+- Backport kernel for improved hardware compatibility
 - Latest Libreoffice
 - Latest Google Chrome
 - Latest XFCE